 Bring 2 ½ cups of water to a boil in a rice cooker.
 Add 1/2 teaspoon salt and 2 tablespoons olive oil.
 Add the white basmati rice and stir.
 Let it cook just until all the water is absorbed*.
 In my rice cooker the whole process takes about 15 to 20 minutes.
 During the last 5 minutes sprinkle the remaining saffron water all over.
 You may set aside two scoops of this saffron rice to use for garnish.

 Add the cleaned barberries and stir for a minute at low heat - not more, as they burn easily.
 Add 1/2 teaspoon advieh spice blend and mix.
 Turn off the heat.
 Add the honey, stir and set aside.

-Place the rice-quinoa mixture with the sautéed onion/barberry mixture in several alternating layers in a serving dish.
+Place the rice or rice-quinoa mixture with the sautéed onion/barberry mixture in several alternating layers in a serving dish.
 Place the prepared chicken over the rice.

 If you prefer to make the rice crust such as in my recipe on Saffron Yogurt Rice with Spinach and Prunes, you may check out the recipe and follow the instructions there and use 2 tablespoons of yogurt in place of the marinade that was used to make the crust in that recipe.
 The notes section at the above recipe link also has more tips for making perfect Persian rice.

 Dried barberries need to be cleaned well.
 Remove the tiny stems and place the barberries in a colander and immerse in a bowl of cold water for about 20 minutes until all the sand settles in the bottom of the bowl.
 Rinse the barberries thoroughly couple of times to make sure there is no sand.